-Trump, UK, China, Others Told to Issue Travel Ban on Top Southeast Governor
+US, UK, China, Others Told to Issue Travel Ban on Top Southeast Governor

-Trump, UK, China, Others Told to Issue Travel Ban on Top Southeast Governor
+US, UK, China, Others Told to Issue Travel Ban on Top Southeast Governor

-• The group alleged over ₦78bn was spent between 2023–2025 without transparency
+• The association alleged that over ₦78 billion in public funding was spent between 2023–2025 without transparency

-The United States, China, France, and other nations are told to ban the Abia State governor from travelling to their countries.
+The United States, China, France, and other nations are told to ban the Abia state governor from travelling to their countries.

 Source: UGC